 5. Capacity Utilization

-You may think you don’t have an under-utilized asset, but this KPI helps us get back to reality.
+You may think you don’t have an under-utilized asset, but this operational KPI helps us get back to reality.
 It can be measured by comparing the potential volume of product that can be made in each production run with the actual production count (Actual Volume / Potential Volume).
 You’ll know if there is under-utilization if the percentage is less than 100%.
 Then you can look at factors such as reasons for downtime, reasons for waste, shift turnover time, etc.

 6. Mean Time Between Failure (MTBF)

 One key way to improve efficiency and increase output is by increasing the amount of time between machine failures.
 This is calculated by averaging the time between machine failures (Total Time Between Failures / Number of Failures).
-Monitoring this metric will help you focus your maintenance efforts as well as realizing a higher output as you increase MTBF.
+Monitoring this key metric will help you focus your maintenance efforts as well as realizing a higher output as you increase MTBF.

 If you’re able to calculate the Throughput KPI, then the next step would be to compare your Throughput against a standard Throughput, also known as Ideal Speed (Actual Throughput / Ideal Speed).
 Sometimes operators want to run a line slower to reduce downtime or potential waste, but the reduction in downtime and waste by reducing speed doesn’t necessarily generate a higher Yield.
 But you won’t know that unless you start tracking Performance.